LLDevLab/lldevcpu/Readme.md

 	- 101 - reserved
 	- 110 - 115200
 	- 111 - reserved
+- Bit 12: Start data transferring.
+Set this bit to 1, to start transfer data

 #### UART data output register
 - 16 bit register to store outgoing data
 - Offset: 0x0001

+### UART Status register
+- 16 bit read-only register, where UART status are mapped
+- Offset: 0x0003
+- Bit 15: UART TX status
+	- 0: TX is ready
+	- 1: TX is not ready
+- Bit 14: UART TX finished
+	- 0: Indicate, that bit 12 in UART Control register has been cleared
+	- 1: Indicate, that data byte was transferred.
+To transfer next byte of data, bit 12 in UART Control register should be cleared and set to 1 again

 ## Supported Instructions